asvd/helios-kernel/README.md

 explanation of why exporting seems to have no advantages.

-The `init()` function may contain any preferred code, its scope may be used to keep some private data, and to make some object available from outside, it could be declared as a global.
+The `init()` function may contain any preferred code, its scope may be used to keep some private data.
+To make some object available from outside, it could be declared as a global.

 This is basicly everything you need to know to start using Helios